ballerina-attic/module-ballerinax-stripe/src/stripe/Module.md

 **Stripe operations related to `Charges`**

-The `capture` remote function can be used to capture the payment of an existing, uncaptured, charge.
+The `capture` remote function can be used to capture the payment of an existing, uncaptured charge.

 ```ballerina
 stripe:Charges charges = stripeAccount.charges();